joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/04/world/americas/monster-truck-colombia-crash.html

 **Iran Threatens Ships Over Trump Plan to Break Iran’s Blockade**\
-`A senior Iranian military official warned that any vessel that tries to cross the Strait of Hormuz without permission would be “at risk.”`\
+`A senior Iranian military official warned that any vessel that tried to cross the Strait of Hormuz without permission would be “at risk.”`\
 https://www.nytimes.com/2026/05/04/world/middleeast/iran-trump-ships-hormuz-strait.html

 **Asked and Answered**\